5 Eco-Resorts in Komodo Islands for a Sustainable Scuba Vacation

-Planning a sustainable scuba vacation in Indonesia?
+Planning a sustainable scuba trip to Indonesia?
 Discover 5 inspiring eco-resorts in Komodo Islands, all of which are keeping their environmental footprint to a minimum.

 Tucked between the Indonesian islands of Sumbawa and Flores lies Komodo National Park.
 This protected paradise shelters a wealth of ecological wonders, both on land and below the water’s surface.

-Over 1,000 species of fish, along with spectacular coral formations and sea turtles, thrive in the nutrient-rich currents.
+Over 1,000 species of fish, along with spectacular coral formations, sea turtles and massive manta rays, thrive in the nutrient-rich (and sometimes rapid) currents.
+Trust us, we’ve experienced them firsthand!

-Although the terrestrial domain of Komodo has been extensively studied, the marine environment remains a scientific frontier, with potentially thousands of species yet to be discovered.
+While the terrestrial domain of Komodo has been extensively studied, the marine environment remains somewhat of a scientific frontier.
+There are potentially thousands of species that are yet to be discovered here, which is all part of the excitement.

-It’s with this ethos that we’ve put together this list of eco-resorts in Komodo Islands, all of which have implemented sustainability practices into their everyday operations.
+It’s with this ethos that we’ve put together this list of eco-resorts in the Komodo Islands, all of which have implemented sustainability practices into their everyday operations.
+They’re a great starting point for travellers wanting to minimise their environmental footprint and avoid supporting unsustainable development in the archipelago.

 Discover more of the best places to dive in Indonesia in our detailed article here.